wavesjs/waves-ui/README.md

 Acknowledgments

-This code is part of the WAVE project, funded by ANR (The French National Research Agency),
+This code is part of the WAVE project, funded by ANR (The French National Research Agency).